 Prices used in this case study and supply chain model are denominated in the Roman silver coin called a denarius (plural is denarii).
 We know these prices because of an edict on prices issued by the emperor Diocletian in the year 301 AD (see more about this in the next article).

-Read the two articles listed below to get a deeper understanding of this supply chain and how it operates.
+First read the two articles below to get a deeper understanding of this supply chain and how it works.
 Then take on the two challenges for improving and expanding this supply chain.

-- Supply Chains of Rome – The Olive Oil Trade — creating an accurate model of the supply chain that supported the olive oil trade between Italy and North Africa.
+- Supply Chains of Rome – The Olive Oil Trade — How to create an accurate model of the supply chain that supported the olive oil trade between Italy and North Africa.

-- Supply Chains of Rome – Mental Models — running simulations to see how the supply chain works, and figuring out what to do to get the business back on track.
+- Supply Chains of Rome – Mental Models — Using simulations to see how well the supply chain works, and figure out what to do to get the business back on track.

 FIRST CHALLENGE — Improve profits and operating efficiency

 Make adjustments to the supply chain that supports your business as presented in The Olive Oil Trade.
 Find ways to lower operating and transport costs, and do a better job of balancing on-hand inventories with product demand at the different facilities.
 If you act quickly you can get a handle on a difficult situation as described in Mental Models.
 These two articles will show you a way to get started with this challenge.